stefvlis/BootcampMenu-s/README.md

 ## What is it?
 In this project we simulate an online food ordering system, in which you can choose from a selection of dishes on a menu.
 Once the order is complete, the program shows the total amount that has to be paid.
-We write this program in 2 different languages, namely Powershell and Javascript.
+We write this program in 3 different languages, namely Powershell, Javascript and C#.

 ## Installation
 In order to run the Javascipt version of the program, you need to make sure that [nodeJS](https://nodejs.org/en/) is installed.